DavidLemayian/docs.globaleaks.org/InstallationGuide.rst

 **Configure GlobaLeaks**

-There is a :doc:`Configuration Guide </ConfigurationGuide>` for your new GlobaLeaks node.
+There is a :doc:`Configuration Guide </ConfigurationGuide>` for your new GlobaLeaks platform installation.

 **Expose GlobaLeaks via HTTPS as a normal website**